 Reviews of 13 studies involving 20,000 people revealed no relationship between cancer and caffeine.
 In fact, caffeine may even have a protective effect against certain cancers.

-Many studies show no links between low amounts of caffeine (1c. coffee/day) and any of the following: trouble conceiving, miscarriage, birth defects, premature death or low birth rate.
-The March of Dimes suggests fewer than 200 mg of caffeine/day for pregnant women.
+Many studies show no links between low amounts of caffeine (1 cup of coffee per day) and any of the following: trouble conceiving, miscarriage, birth defects, premature death or low birth rate.
+The March of Dimes suggests fewer than 200 mg of caffeine intake per day for pregnant women.

-As of 2004, children ages 6-9 consumed about 22 mg of caffeine/day.
-However, energy drinks that contain caffeine have become increasingly popular.
-Studies suggest that up to 300 mg of caffeine daily is safe for kids, BUT is it wise?
-Many kids are sensitive to caffeine, developing temporary anxiety or irritability, with a ‘crash’ afterward.
-Also, most caffeine that kids consume is in sodas, energy drinks or sweetened tea, all of which have high sugar content.
-These empty calories put kids at higher risk for obesity.
-Even if the caffeine itself isn’t harmful, caffeine drinks are generally not good for kids.
+As of 2004, children ages 6-9 consumed about 22 mg of caffeine per day.
+However, energy drinks have become increasingly popular.
+Studies suggest that up to 300 mg per day is safe for kids, BUT is it wise?
+Many kids have sensitivities and develop temporary anxiety or irritability with a post-drink ‘crash’.
+Also, sodas, energy drinks and sweetened teas chosen by children contain high levels of sugar, which increases risk of obesity.
+Caffeinated drinks are generally not the best beverage option for children.

-No, research suggests that people only think caffeine helps them sober up.
+No, research suggests that people only think caffeinated drinks help them sober up.
 The truth is, reaction time and judgment are impaired.
-So drinking a bunch of coffee to ‘sober up’ and getting behind the wheel is not a good idea.
+So, drinking a bunch of coffee to ‘sober up’ and getting behind the wheel is not a good idea.

 Caffeine does have a few proven health benefits.
 Any regular coffee drinker will tell you that caffeine improves alertness, concentration, energy, clear-headedness and feelings of sociability.
-You might even be the type who needs that first cup of Joe each morning before you say a single word.
+You might even be the type who needs that first cup of joe each morning before you say a single word.
 Scientific studies support these subjective findings.
-One French study even showed a slower decline in cognitive ability among women who consumed caffeine.
+One French study even showed a slower decline in cognitive ability among women who consumed greater amounts of caffeine.
 Other possible benefits include improved immune function from caffeine’s anti-inflammatory effects and help with allergic reactions due to caffeine’s ability to reduce concentrations of histamines.
-Some people’s asthma also appears to benefit from caffeine.
-These research findings are interesting, but still, need to be proven.
-Limited evidence suggests caffeine may also reduce the risk of the following, Parkinson’s disease, liver disease, colorectal cancer, Type 2 diabetes, and dementia.
+While these research findings are interesting, further evidence and future studies are needed.
 Despite its potential benefits, don’t forget that high levels of caffeine may have adverse effects.
 More studies are needed to confirm both its benefits and potential risks.